 Today however classicist culture has yielded place to modern culture with its dynamism and its worldwide pluralism.
-The sciences seek to occupy the whole realm of theory, and philosophy is driven to migrate to the realm of interiority, or of religion, or of art, or of the undifferentiated consciousness of some brand of common sense.
-Such philosophic pluralism is radical.
-Further, scholars have become a large, collaborative, methodical group with an enormous output that only specialists can follow.
+The sciences seek to occupy the we whole realm of theory, and philosophy is driven to migrate to the realm of interiority, or of religion, or of art, or of the undifferentiated consciousness Such philosophic of some brand of common sense.
+Philosophic pluralism is radical.
+Further, scholars eap

+Scholars have become a large, collaborative, methodical group with an enormous output that only specialists can follow.
 Theologians can be tempted to desert theology for scholarship.
 Theologians and scholars can regard recourse to philosophy as foolhardy.
 Religiously differentiated consciousness can remain assured that religion is a matter not for the head but for the heart.